CatUnderTheLeaf/CV-stuff/activation_functions.md

 It is relatively flat except for a very narrow range (that range being about -2 to 2).
 The derivative of the function is very small unless the input is in this narrow range, and this flat derivative makes it difficult to improve the weights through gradient descent.
 This problem gets worse as the model has more layers.
 This was called the vanishing gradient problem.

+> Note:  Although both sigmoid and tanh face vanishing gradient issue, tanh is zero centered, and the gradients are not restricted to move in a certain direction.
+Therefore, in practice, tanh nonlinearity is always preferred to sigmoid nonlinearity.

 ### ReLU